philj56/tofi/README.md

 list of applications found in desktop files as described by the [Desktop Entry Specification](https://specifications.freedesktop.org/desktop-entry-spec/desktop-entry-spec-latest.html).

+**WARNING**: Currently, when a selection is made in drun mode, the filename of the selected desktop file is printed to stdout.
+In the next version of tofi, this will change to an executable command line, to be passed to swaymsg exec or similar.
+The new behaviour can be enabled now by passing --drun-print-exec=true to tofi-drun.

 To use as a launcher for Sway, add something similar to the following to your Sway config file:
 ```